 “… bridges have to be built and walls have to be torn down.
 When we are here in this room talking, and we have already participated as social leaders in other debates, in other moments, in other topics – what I always like saying is that this doesn’t stay just in a room of talk but that we have to take this out to more people we know… This is what we call building bridges” Community member

-In February 2020, we were awarded a Lancaster University Seed Corn Grant that enabled us to conduct a pilot study aimed to identify the needs of communities and recovery challenges from the perspectives of diverse stakeholder groups and communities in a Brazilian disaster context, when COVID-19 was not considered a global pandemic yet.
-I was very excited!
-It was my first Seed Corn Grant in my new job and I was truly looking forward to making a difference for the better through research, one of the reasons I applied for this job position beyond the opportunity to collaborate with a brilliant team, learn more and grow doing the job I love.
+In February 2020, we were awarded a Lancaster University Seed Corn Grant that enabled us to conduct a pilot study aimed to identify the needs of communities and recovery challenges from the perspectives of diverse stakeholder groups and communities in a Brazilian context.
+We looked into the needs, challenges and also strategies of communities who live in Brazilian informal settlements during and beyond the COVID-19 Pandemic.

-This project surprised me in each roundtable that was run with community members and representatives of NGOs.
-Every sweat drop of hard work was worth because of their voices.
+This project surprised me in each roundtable with community members and representatives of NGOs.
+The conversations helped us understand their experiences and make their ‘invisible’ voices visible through mapping methods.
 I am delighted to share part of these voices and learnings that surprised me not only because of their topics or realities described but due to the awareness of community members on these and to the sense of community and collaboration, strength and proactivity of these community members that make the word ‘vulnerable’ completely unsuitable for characterizing them.

 We listened to brilliant and proactive informal-settlement community members to identify their needs, adaptative strategies and areas of challenges during the COVID-19 pandemic in Brazil through this pilot study conducted in collaboration with Brazilian researchers.
-Our aim was to provide grounds for future exploration of how participatory design methods and design capabilities can contribute to the resilience of informal-settlement communities considering short term (immediate effects/actions) and long term (strategy, policy, plan, vision for the future) aspects.
-Their voices need to be shared and listened, and our research mechanisms should consider agile and effective ways to respond to their needs, enabling mutual-learning and knowledge co-creation that can be quickly appropriated by the citizenry, NGOs, civil servants, policy-makers and socially responsible companies in the private sector.
+Our aim was to provide grounds for future exploration of how participatory design methods and design capabilities can contribute to the resilience of informal-settlement communities considering short-term (immediate effects/actions) and long-term (strategy, policy, plan, vision for the future) aspects.
+Their voices need to be shared and listened to, and our research mechanisms should consider agile and effective ways to respond to their needs, enabling mutual learning and knowledge co-creation that can be quickly appropriated by the citizenry, NGOs, civil servants, policy-makers and socially responsible companies in the private sector.

 As we have listened, communities who live in informal settlements have mostly relied on their adaptative strategies and partnerships with NGOs and socially responsible companies to tackle the immediate effects of the pandemic.
 Although the government has promoted benefits to communities during the pandemic, they are not comprehensive and plural enough to reach everyone who needs them.
 For instance, barriers regarding the technological divide and the information system of the public sector render access to benefits difficult for informal-settlement communities.
 COVID-19 government initiatives have failed, missing socio-economic determinants aspects and neglecting failures in the public information system (e.g. citizens’ data which should be conveyed from one department to another are not, making some citizens invisible).
 Additionally, the political traditions and climate influence the disbelief in the COVID-19 threat, as mentioned by one of the community members: